zenml-io/zenml/docs/book/user-guide/advanced-guide/pipelining-features/configure-steps-pipelines.md

 - By providing an artifact ID.
 - By providing an artifact name and version.
 - By providing an artifact name and a pipeline run name.
-- By providing an artifact name and a pipeline name, in which case the artifact will be searched in the latest run of the pipeline.
+- By providing an artifact name and a pipeline name, in which case ZenML will attempt to find the artifact in the latest run of the pipeline.
 - By only providing an artifact name, in which case the latest version of the artifact will be used.

 ```python
 from uuid import UUID